 |Automatic Cord Rewind||No||No||No||No||No|

-The Powerful Traditional Vacuum CleanerThe bagged upright vacuum cleaner is by many people considered one of the most traditional types on the market.
+The Powerful Traditional Vacuum CleanerThe bagged upright vacuum cleaner is by many people considered one of the best and most traditional types on the market.
 It is a great choice for those in need of a handy vacuum that is easy to use, as the handle is able to stand in an upright position, with the cord wrapped around its cord hook.
 Bagged upright vacuums usually come with a disposable dust bag, making it easy to remove and throw in the garbage can, without making any mess.
 Some models have a built-in bag though, and this type of bag needs to be emptied and reused.
-In most cases the bagged upright vacuum comes with a disposable bag, though, and it is either made of paper or some sort of microfiber, making it a great choice for those allergic to dust.
+But in most cases the bagged upright vacuum comes with a disposable bag, and it is either made of paper or some sort of microfiber, making it a great choice for those suffering from dust allergy.
 In order to make a proper choice, it is recommended to read up on some of the main features of most bagged upright vacuums.
-There are many different models to choose from, so make sure to read this guide carefully, so you’re prepared to make the proper choice:
+There are many different models to choose from, so make sure to read this guide carefully, so you’re prepared to make the proper choice.

 Things to Consider Before ChoosingBagged upright vacuums are available at different prices, ranging from under $100 and up.
 It goes without saying that the more you pay, the more you get.
+Some of the best bagged upright vacuums are within the $200 and up segment, but some cheaper models are great as well.
 However, it is worth considering what you actually need, before making your choice.
 Here are some of the most important features to consider:

 - Best attachments – The best accessories to look for is a crevice tool, extension wand and an upholstery brush.
 The crevice tool is a long narrow tool that will allow you to detach the hose from the vacuum and be able to reach those narrow corners and crevices in your home.
 The extension wand is to help you reach up higher, when using the hose for something other than your floors.
 And finally, the upholstery brush is the attachment to use for vacuuming your furniture and other fabrics, great for people with pets.
 Some upright vacuums don’t come with any attachments, and are therefore solely made for vacuuming floors.
 Some models don’t have a hose, but sucks the dust and debris directly from the floor attachment to the dust bag - making it both more efficient, but also limits its functionality.